The Game of Separation

 The Game of Connection

 When we play the game of connection we know that we are all part of the same thing.
 We know that everything we do affects every part of that thing we are part of.
-We know everything is shared because all of us between all of us, whether we recognize it or not.
+We know everything is shared between all of us, whether we recognize it or not.
 And we are aware that we are a part of a living, breathing earth in a living, breathing universe, connected with all of it.

 When you play this game, you cooperate and collaborate with others, not because it will give you the best outcome, but because it’s what’s already happening, and pretending otherwise doesn’t make sense.
 You value each person including yourself totally and completely, regardless of who they are, what they do, how much they earn or how much they have.